Lost packages. Damaged products and shipping containers. Hidden fees. The shipping industry in a nutshell.

 Most carriers also have their own individual sets of guidelines and regulations for shipping products internationally:

-This duty and tax calculator can give you a better idea of what the final cost will be for your customers.
-To avoid any unpleasant surprises for your customers, it’s important to include a general warning on your policy page that notifies your customers that any international shipments may be subject to local duties and taxes.
+To avoid any unpleasant surprises for your customers, it’s important to include a general warning on your policy page that notifies them that any international shipments may be subject to local duties and taxes.

 Most major mail carriers have resources to help you navigate customs for international shipping: